The Fastest Way to Expose Your Business: Using the Wrong Browser

 • detect whether a computer is managed by the business

-Other browsers simply don’t have these capabilities.
-They can’t “talk” to Microsoft 365 the way Edge can, which leaves gaps in safety - and those gaps are exactly where problems begin.
+Other browsers simply don’t have these capabilities as they can’t “talk” to Microsoft 365 the way Edge can, which leaves gaps in safety - and those gaps are exactly where problems begin.

 Passwords: The Hidden Danger

-One of the biggest risks comes from how Chrome handles passwords.
+One of the biggest risks comes from storing passwords in ‘other’ browsers and how these are handled.

-Many people don’t realise that Chrome often syncs saved passwords straight into personal Gmail accounts - sometimes without the user even noticing.
+Many people don’t realise that for example, Chrome syncs saved passwords straight into personal Gmail accounts which are logged into on that browser!
+Sometimes without the user even realising.
 This means:

-• the company has no control over who has access to those passwords
+• The company has no control over access to those passwords and logins

-Even worse, Chrome makes it easy for anyone with device access to reveal saved passwords using only a device PIN.
-Hackers know this - and they use it.
+Even worse, for example, many browsers make it easy for anyone with device access to reveal saved passwords using only a device PIN.
+Hackers know this - and they can get around this very easily, thus exporting all login information to them for malicious purposes.
+This is actually why we don’t recommend storing passwords in browsers which leads us into another security topic.

 See how to lock down your passwords properly - our Bitwarden article explains how.
 Click here to find out more.